This location has multiple holiday properties

 |Beech Cottage||Self Catering||Saturday||3||6||1|

-Beech Cottage is a spacious and beautiful 17th century three bedroomed stone cottage with an open plan tiled ground floor.
-The interior has been completely refurbished to a high standard in 2014.
+Beech Cottage is a three bedroomed stone cottage with an open plan tiled ground floor.
+The interior was completely refurbished to a high standard in 2014.
 Beech Cottage has a feature pierre apparente fireplace, log burning stove, solid beech open tread staircase leading to a semi-galleried landing.
 With a ground floor of circa 50m2 Beech Cottage has plenty of space for all your family.
 Lawns to the front of the cottage with views to the woodland beyond.
 BBQ and quality teak garden furniture to enjoy a lazy lunch or dinner al fresco.

 Fully fitted kitchen with electric oven, gas hob, extractor, microwave, fridge, freezer and washing machine, solid oak worktops and subway tiling to all splash back areas.
 Dining area with dresser, table and chairs to seat 6: all furniture is solid oak.
 Window with views across the front lawn to the woodland beyond.

-The lounge has 2 large sofas, a wood burning stove, English free-to-air satellite tv, 42" smart LCD tv and dvd player, coffee-table, and a bookcase.
+The lounge has 2 large sofas, a wood burning stove, English free-to-air satellite TV, 42" LCD TV and DVD player, coffee-table, and a bookcase.
 Window with views across the front lawn to the woodland beyond.

 The bedrooms: a double, a twin and a single with solid pine furniture throughout.